superstarlifter/doc/docs/README.md

 ### Connect

-If a topic area is not convered, reach out to the [StarLifter team](mailto:answers@starlifter.io).
+If a topic area is not covered, reach out to the [StarLifter team](mailto:support@starlifter.io).